 Here then is my history of kissing — the good, the bad, and the gross: Please note that most of the names are withheld to protect the libel and slander suits!

 My first tongued kiss and a few subsequent ones were with a guy (aptly named Guy) in eighth grade.
 He was my friend/boyfriend and teacher — he wanted to make sure I knew how to kiss when playing Spin the Bottle at parties.
 I remember that he taught me the fine art of DRYING THE MOUTH before embarking on a kiss.
 (Take note!
 No one wants your slobber in their mouth!)
 Give him points for heroism too because I had the old fashioned braces that were lethal weapons and made mincemeat of my upper inner lip.
-Here is a photo of him above for old time’s sake.

 My history then skips a few non-event dating experiences, and brings us to my wet kisser.
 He was sloppy, gooey, and squishy wet.
 I loved my wet kisser, but I was too stupid or docile to correct his style.
 Instead, I stocked up on Chap-stick lip balms and sported a red-ish permanent upper and lower lip line (well before lip liner lipstick was fashionable) through the entire relationship.